 Begin by combining the buttermilk, orange zest, orange juice, melted butter and egg in a small bowl.
 Since the recipe calls for only 2/3 cup of buttermilk, you might not want to buy a whole carton.
 It’s easy to make your own by combining regular milk with a bit of lemon juice or vinegar (see recipe below for exact quantities).
 Whisk well to combine and set aside.

 Next, combine the dry ingredients together in a large bowl.

 Stir gently with a rubber spatula until just combined.

-Bake for about one hour, then cool in the pan for ten minutes.
+Bake for about one hour, then cool in the pan on a rack for ten minutes.

-Turn the loaf out onto a rack to cool completely.
+Turn the loaf out onto the rack to cool completely.

 Slice, serve and enjoy!

 My Recipe Videos

 - 2/3 cup buttermilk (see note)